generic-group-analyzer/gga/README.md

 ## Installation

-Use 'make native' to compile the commandline tool 'ggt.native'.
+Use 'make' to compile the commandline tool 'ggt.native'.

+Then run 'make install' to install the binary files in your system.

 You need an up-to-date ocaml installation with the packages 'menhir', 'yojson', and 'ounit'.